cher-aim/audiobook-dataset-data-cleaning/README.md

        SUM(CASE WHEN narrator LIKE 'Narratedby:%' THEN 1 ELSE 0 END) AS matching_nt_rows
 FROM `cher-pre-project.audible.adb`;
 ```
+**Explanation:**
+The **`LIKE`** operator is used to identify patterns in text data, here checking for the presence of specific prefixes.
+This step ensures that data cleaning actions, such as prefix removal, are necessary and will be uniformly applied, promoting consistency across these textual fields

 **Results:**
-All entries correctly included the specified prefixes, confirming data consistency in textual metadata.
+All entries correctly included the specified prefixes, confirming data consistency.

 **4. Time Column Consistency Check**
 ```sql